Self-similar galaxy dynamics below the de Sitter scale of acceleration: A gap at

-In transition from Newtonian gravity (\ref{EQN_aN}) ($\zeta>>1$) to weak gravity ($\zeta << 1$), Fig. 1 shows an onset to the latter which is smooth in MUGS2 in contrast to what appears to be $C^0$ - continuous with discontinuous derivatives - in SPARC \citep{van17b}.
-Smoothness in MUGS2 is expected and inherent to $N$-body simulations by diffusion due to small angle gravitational scattering.
-Consequently, the noticeable gap between MUGS2 and SPARC at $\zeta=1$ is characteristic for galaxy models in $\Lambda$CDM, not limited to MUGS2.
+In transition from Newtonian gravity (\ref{EQN_aN}) ($\zeta>>1$) to weak gravity ($\zeta << 1$), Fig. 3 shows an onset to the latter which is smooth in MUGS2 in contrast to what appears to be $C^0$ galaxy dynamics - continuous with discontinuous derivatives - in SPARC \citep{van17b}.
+(Uncertainties in the data do not resolve whether the transition is truly $C^0$ or nearly so.)
+Smoothness in MUGS2 is expected and inherent to $N$-body simulations by diffusion due to small angle gravitational scattering and gas dynamics.
+The noticeable gap between MUGS2 and SPARC at $\zeta=1$ hereby might be characteristic for galaxy models in $\Lambda$CDM, not limited to MUGS2.

-It is perhaps paradoxical, that $\zeta$ is a similarity variable familiar from the theory of linear diffusion, yet the observed $C^0$ onset to weak gravity in SPARC runs counter to the same.
-We recently described inertia non-locally by an inertial mass-energy
+It is perhaps paradoxical, that $\zeta$ is a similarity variable familiar from the theory of linear diffusion, yet the apparent $C^0$ onset to weak gravity in SPARC runs counter to the same.
+We attribute this result to a break in Newton's second law - assuming a constant inertia at arbitrarily small accelerations - on a cosmological background with finite Hubble radius $R_H$, equivalently attributed to thermodynamic properties of the associated cosmological horizon ${\cal H}$.